vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ## Block Proof Cache

 The Block Proof Cache service maintains two things:
-- a Block Proof Cache structure that stores block hashes,
+- a Block Proof Cache structure that stores block hashes (which is a Merkle Patricia Trie),
-- a ZK proof $\pi$ that all these hashes belong to the same chain.
+- a ZK proof 𝜋 that all these hashes belong to the same chain.

-Given these two elements it is easy to prove that a set of hashes belongs to the same chain.
+Given these two elements, it is easy to prove that a set of hashes belongs to the same chain.
-1. First, it needs to be verified that all the hashes are a part of the Block Proof Cache structure.
+1. First, it needs to be verified that all the hashes are part of the Block Proof Cache structure.
-2. Second, $\pi$ needs to be verified.
+2. Second, 𝜋 needs to be verified.

 ### Block Proof Cache structure

-The Block Proof Cache structure is a dictionary that stores `<block_number, block_hash>` mapping.
+The Block Proof Cache structure is a dictionary that stores a `<block_number, block_hash>` mapping.
 It is implemented using a Merkle Patricia Trie, where block numbers are the keys and block hashes are the values.
 Thanks to the properties of a Merkle Patricia Trie, the first point of the previous paragraph is fast and easy to achieve.
-To prove that a set of hashes is part of the Block Proof Cache structure its sufficient to supply their corresponding merkle proofs.
+To prove that a set of hashes is part of the Block Proof Cache structure, it is sufficient to supply their corresponding Merkle proofs.

-The last things that need to be taken care of are how the hashes are added to the BPC structure and how $\pi$ is maintained (the ZK proof that all the hashes in the BPC structure belong to the same chain).
+The last things that need to be addressed are how the hashes are added to the BPC structure and how 𝜋 is maintained (the ZK proof that all the hashes in the BPC structure belong to the same chain).

-It is important to mention that at all times in the BPC structure the blocks that are stored create a consistent subchain.
+It is important to mention that at all times, the blocks stored in the BPC structure form a consistent subchain.
 In other words, we preserve the invariant that each block stored has an immediate parent or child block.
-Each time a block is added, an updated $\pi$ is created.
-To prove that after adding a new block all the blocks in BPC structure belong to the same chain, first the previous $\pi$ needs to be verified and last, it needs to be ensured that the hash of the new block 'links' to either the oldest or the most recent block.
-In this way all the elements needed to prove that a set of hashes belongs to the same chain (listed in the Block Proof Cache section) are supplied.
+Each time a block is added, an updated 𝜋 is created.
+To prove that after adding a new block, all the blocks in the BPC structure belong to the same chain, the previous 𝜋 must first be verified, and then it must be ensured that the hash of the new block 'links' to either the oldest or the most recent block.
+In this way, all the elements needed to prove that a set of hashes belongs to the same chain (as listed in the Block Proof Cache section) are supplied.

-The following functions written in pseudocode provide more details on the Block Proof Cache implementation.
+The following functions, written in pseudocode, provide more details on the Block Proof Cache implementation.

 ### Implementation